Rahulchandnani1/ReactDataTablefixedcolumnss/README.md

 ## Available Scripts

 In the project directory, you can run:
+### `npm i`
+To install all the dependencies and to start the app run below command.

 ### `npm start`

+In this code column header is fixed so when scroll down header name still be visible.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.